-The Tax Reform Act of 1986 placed restrictions on the investments of the proceeds of certain taxexempt bonds issued after December 31, 1986.
+The Tax Reform Act of 1986 placed restrictions on the investments of the proceeds of certain tax-exempt bonds issued after December 31, 1986.
 Specifically, investment earnings which are above arbitrage bond yield are required to be rebated to the United States Treasury Department within sixty days of the end of the fifth bond year.
 A bond year is defined, at the option of the issuing entity, as either the date of the first anniversary of bond settlement or the issuing entity's fiscal year end.

 The County established a reserve account in 1989, in case a rebate payment was required.
-At December 31, 2021 the County has a reserve balance of \$88,600.05.
-The County may need to establish additional reserves to fund any actual rebate liability, should the amount exceed the current reserve at the time a final calculation is performed to determine the actual rebate liability.
+At December 31, 2023 the County has a reserve balance of \$88,600.05.
+The County will set aside adequate funds to pay the potential rebate liability in the amount of \$501,362.28 for three outstanding issues should an actual rebatable liability become due.
+The County will establish additional reserves to fund any actual rebate liability, should the amount exceed the current reserve at the time a final calculation is performed to determine the actual rebate liability.

 The amount of contingent liability for rebate may change as a result of future events.
-Therefore, any potential rebate liability is only an estimate and is not required to be paid or accrued at December 31, 2021.
+Therefore, any potential rebate liability is only an estimate and is not required to be paid or accrued at December 31, 2023.